 Apple picking is one of my family’s favorite fall activities.
-We get a modest amount from our own apple trees, then head over to the local farms to fill up bags and bags with more fruit.
-We make multiple trips every autumn, then turn all the apples into applesauce, apple bread, apple pancakes, pies, and crumb cakes.
-Then we dehydrate apples a crazy amount for healthy snacking all winter long.
+We get a modest amount from our own apple trees, then head over to the local farms to fill up bags with more fruit.
+Everything gets turned into applesauce, apple bread, apple pancakes, pies, and crumb cakes.
+Then we dehydrate apples a bunch for healthy snacking all winter long.

 Another great way to enjoy apples?
 By caramelizing them.
 Just cook sliced apples in butter and sugar, then spoon the tender slices over pancakes or on top of ice cream.
 I also love using them as a simple cake topping, like we are doing here with a honey cake.